eclipse-che4z/che-che4z/README.md

-# Che4z Community
+# Che4z

-This guide will help you navigate the Che4z community, and learn more on how to contribute and provide feedback.
+This guide will help you understand more about Che4z, and learn more on how to contribute and provide feedback.

 ## Eclipse Che4z